silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 approach might be to think of the project in terms of components, so you break down the project into separate pieces (walls, floor, supports, etc.) and determine how the pieces will connect.
-Then you can finish each piece individually and attach them all.
-These approaches are very different but both are valid for any sort of carpentry project (maybe some projects fit one approach better, however).
+Then you can finish each piece individually in whatever order you like and attach them all.
+These approaches are very different but both could be used to tackle any sort of carpentry project.
 We could call these different _carpentry paradigms_.

 Programming paradigms are very similar.
 They affect only how we humans think about programs; the compiler always ends up translating the program into machine